 Upon further inspection, I saw some areas the Masking tool couldn’t handle.
 Hair is harder to detect with this quick mask.
 But this isn’t surprising for a computer program.

 I did find the rendering times to be a bit slow when creating these masks.
 And it made me rethink the tool’s ease.
-But it gives great results in a considerably quicker time than it would take me to draw paths.
+But it gives great results in a much quicker time than it would take me to draw paths.

 The main bulk of the editing tool takes place in the panel to the right of the screen in editing mode.
-A small drop-down only features four sliders for brightness, detail, color, and smoothness.
+A small drop-down menu features four sliders for brightness, detail, color, and smoothness.

-Noise Reduction Example and Refinement
+Noise Reduction Example

 Here is an example of a quick test I did with the noise reduction in a twilight sky.
 As you can see, Exposure X7 reduces the noise a bit.
 And the color looks a bit smoother.

 Exposure X7 also has a new Hot Pixel Removal tool.
 This editing tool has a single slider and aims to remove defective pixels from your image.
 This defective-pixel removal tool works well.
 And it can save you time instead of using a spot healing brush.
 The tool can identify these pixels and get rid of them with ease.
-I can see no faults in this tool.
+I can see no faults with this tool.

 Working With Overlays

-For the photographers who like to create something more than a photograph, the built-in overlay section may be for you!
+For photographers who like to create something more than just a photograph, the built-in overlay section may be for you!
 You may want your image to look like a scrapbook or a weathered, gritty photograph.

 In the overlay section, there are three preset effects:

-- Border lets you pick a border for your photograph
+- Border lets you pick a border for your photograph.

-- Light effect provides mist, haze, lens flares, and other lighting effects naturally found in photography.
+- Light Effect provides mist, haze, lens flares, and other lighting effects naturally found in photography.
 This section is great if you want your images to seem more cinematic or mysterious.

 - Texture lets you add dust or other surface textures to give your image a more dated and textured feel.

-Each section comes with a range of presets and offers you the chance to import your own.
+Each section comes with a range of presets and gives you the chance to import your own.
 You can also perform several transformations on the new overlay.
 The blend mode options are the most helpful as you can find the desired effect in these options.